Three tips to help you find, and apply, for a small business grant to help fund your success.

 Grants are funds awarded by government agencies, foundations, and corporations that you don’t need to repay.
 As such, grants can be an important source of growth for small businesses.

 Additionally, there are a number of grants designed specifically to help certain types of businesses.
-These might be businesses in a specific industry, started by women, run by veterans, and so on.
+These might be businesses in a specific industry, started by women, run by veterans, people of color, and so on.

 If you’re interested in using a business grant to help fund your company’s future, consider these tips.